karmakaragradwip02/karmakaragradwip02/README.md

 # Hi there, I'm Agradwip Karmakar 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a B.Tech in Electrical Engineering, constantly exploring new technologies and working on exciting projects.
+I'm a passionate developer with a B.Tech in Electrical Engineering from National Institute of Technology Durgapur, constantly exploring new technologies and working on exciting projects.

 ## 🚀 About Me